Leveraging data and research for a more equitable future

 Pecan Street’s entire team of engineers, data scientists, project managers and others have integrated race, energy & climate justice into our strategic plan.

-The center’s launch is led by advisory chair, John Hall, an icon of the Texas energy and environmental communities.
+The center’s launch was led by advisory chair, John Hall, an icon of the Texas energy and environmental communities.
 John has worked on environmental and social justice issues in Texas for nearly 40 years, most recently as an associate vice president at Environmental Defense Fund.

 For more information about the Center for Race, Energy & Climate Justice work, please email Suzanne Russo.